jaelyontway/tactile_module/README.md

 Multimodal PyTorch components for predicting grasping force from synchronized vision and tactile sensor traces.
 The package ships a reusable transformer architecture and a self-contained training script that can run either on synthetic dummy data or on a custom dataset that matches the expected interface.

 ## Features
-- Image encoder that converts RGB frames into a grid of tokens compatible with transformer models.
+- Pretrained DINOv3 image encoder (via Hugging Face Transformers) that emits ViT patch tokens ready for fusion.
 - Tactile encoder that summarizes 500×6 sensor sequences into the same embedding space.
 - Transformer fusion block with a regression head that predicts a single force value.
 - Training harness (`train_force_dummy.py`) that demonstrates data loading, logging with Weights & Biases (optional), and checkpointing.